 Although the number of voices are limited, and the two organ and string patches aren’t particularly inspiring, I wouldn’t need or expect digital pianos like these to do much more than produce a good piano patch.
 Someone who needs a variety of quality patches should look elsewhere; these extra voices aren’t particularly useful for the studio or any professional application.

-Below, we encourage you to take a look at some of the best-selling upright digital pianos currently on sale at Amazon.
+Below, we encourage you to take a look at some of the best-selling upright digital pianos currently available online.

 Both the YDP-143 and the YDP-163 have very similar physical layouts.
 The power button and the master volume are situated on the far right side of the keyboard.
 On the left are the rest of the controls: a demo/song button, a piano/voice button, a metronome, two up and down selection buttons, a record button, and a play button.